nashville-software-school/front-end-curriculum/04-command-line/README.md

 Use the `man` command to learn more about the other commands below.
 For example, `man touch` tells you everything you need to know about the `touch` command.
 Just press `q` when you're done reading the content.

-1. **List all processes on your machine (and kill them)**.
+1. **List all processes on your machine**.
 Learn about the `ps` command to find processes on your machine.
-You can then use the `kill` command to immediately termination any process. **_Use caution_** and be sure you don't kill a service unless you know exactly what it is.
+For advanced usage, combine it with grep to find a specific process.
 1. **View processes, live, with stats**.
 Try the `top` command to monitor running processes in real time.
 1. **curl your way on the Web**.
 You can "surf the web" on the command line using `curl`.
 Read the docs and see what happens when you use `curl` instead of a web browser.
 1. **Find the process using a port**.
 There's a way to see which port every process that's running is listening on (if applicable).
 It's `lsof -i`.
 To find the process listening on a specific port, you add a second argument that is the port number - `lsof -i :8080`.